Lillian Hellman: 1930s

-Beginning in 1930, for about a year she earned $50 a week as a reader for Metro-Goldwyn-Mayer in Hollywood, writing summaries of novels and periodical literature for potential screenplays.
-Although she found the job rather dull, it created many opportunities for her to meet a greater range of creative people while she became involved in more political and artistic scenes during that time.
-While there she met and fell in love with mystery writer Dashiell Hammett.
+Beginning in 1930, for about a year Hellman earned $50 a week as a reader for Metro-Goldwyn-Mayer in Hollywood, writing summaries of novels and periodical literature for potential screenplays.
+She found the job rather dull, but it created opportunities for her to meet a wide range of creative people while she became involved in more political and artistic scenes.
+While there, she met and fell in love with mystery writer Dashiell Hammett.
 She divorced Kober and returned to New York City in 1932.
 When she met Hammett in a Hollywood restaurant, she was 24 and he was 36.
-They maintained their relationship off and on until his death in January 1961.
+They maintained their relationship off and on until his death in 1961.

 Hellman's drama The Children's Hour premiered on Broadway on November 24, 1934, and ran for 691 performances.
-It depicts a false accusation of lesbianism by a schoolgirl against two of her teachers.
-The falsehood is discovered, but before amends can be made one teacher is rejected by her fiancé and the other commits suicide.
-Following the success of The Children's Hour, Hellman returned to Hollywood as a screenwriter for Goldwyn Pictures at $2,500 a week.
+It depicts a schoolgirl's false accusation of lesbianism against two of her teachers.
+The falsehood is discovered, but before amends can be made one teacher is rejected by her fiancé and the other dies by suicide.
+After the success of The Children's Hour, Hellman returned to Hollywood as a screenwriter for Goldwyn Pictures at $2,500 a week.
 She first collaborated on a screenplay for The Dark Angel, an earlier play and silent film.

-Following that film's successful release in 1935, Goldwyn purchased the rights to The Children's Hour for $35,000 while it still was running on Broadway.
+After that film's successful release in 1935, Goldwyn purchased the rights to The Children's Hour for $35,000 while it still was running on Broadway.
 Hellman rewrote the play to conform to the standards of the Motion Picture Production Code, under which any mention of lesbianism was impossible.
 Instead, one schoolteacher is accused of having sex with the other's fiancé.
-It appeared in 1936 under the title, These Three.
-She next wrote the screenplay for Dead End (1937), which featured the first appearance of the Dead End Kids and premiered in 1937.
+It appeared in 1936 under the title These Three.
+She next wrote the screenplay for Dead End, which featured the first appearance of the Dead End Kids and premiered in 1937.

-On May 1, 1935, Hellman joined the League of American Writers (1935–1943), whose members included Dashiell Hammett, Alexander Trachtenberg of International Publishers, Frank Folsom, Louis Untermeyer, I.F.
-Stone, Myra Page, Millen Brand, and Arthur Miller.
-(Members were largely either Communist Party members or fellow travelers.)
+On May 1, 1935, Hellman joined the League of American Writers, whose members included Hammett, Alexander Trachtenberg of International Publishers, Frank Folsom, Louis Untermeyer, I. F. Stone, Myra Page, Millen Brand, and Arthur Miller.
+Members were largely either Communist Party members or fellow travelers.

 Also in 1935, Hellman joined the struggling Screen Writers Guild, devoted herself to recruiting new members, and proved one of its most aggressive advocates.
-One of its key issues was the dictatorial way producers credited writers for their work, known as "screen credit."
-Hellman had received no recognition for some of her earlier projects, although she was the principal author of The Westerner (1934) and a principal contributor to The Melody Lingers On (1935).
+One of its key issues was the dictatorial way producers credited writers for their work, known as "screen credit".
+Hellman had received no recognition for some of her earlier projects, including her work as the principal author of The Westerner (1934) and a principal contributor to The Melody Lingers On (1935).